acbsp/bonafide.guru/en/contents.rst

 Srila Prabhupada – is such a personality for us.

-"Bhagavad-gita" Verse 4.
+"Bhagavad-gītā" Verse 4.
 34, Krishna says:

    *tad viddhi pranipatena pariprasnena sevaya*